kelleyneubauer/kell-shell/README.md

     Program is compiled using GNU99 standard.\
     Executable is named `kell-shell`.
 3. To run, type `./kell-shell`
-4. To clean up and remove executable and object files, type `make clean`.`
+4. To clean up and remove executable and object files, type `make clean`

 ---